Types of Equity Release (2025)

 Keep in mind

-Which is the Most Popular Type of Equity Release Plan?
+Which Is the Most Popular Type of Equity Release Plan?

 Just remember

-Popularity isn’t always a measure of efficacy.
+Popularity isn’t necessarily a measure of personal suitability.

 Speak to your financial advisor or broker about your thoughts and concerns to ensure you get the right plan for your circumstances.